shurik204/map-prepare/README.md

 # map-prepare
 Automatically prepare Mineraft map for release.
+Tested on 1.16 and 1.17.
+Supposedly works on all 1.13+ versions.

 Current state: `kinda works`